 2. Teach Good Behavior

 Teaching commands is a great way to keep better control over your dog and for you both to have a positive experience at the dog park.
-Some common commands include “Come,” which will be vital when you need your dog to return to you, or “Leave it,” when you want your dog to leave something or someone alone.
+Some common commands include “Come,” which is vital when you need your dog to return to you, and “Leave it,” when you want your dog to leave something or someone alone.

 It’s also important to teach your dog to socialize and interact before going to the park.
 Some owners may not do this as well as others.
-If you catch a fight brewing, as a result, the best thing to do is to call your dog to you and head somewhere else.
+If you catch a fight brewing, the best thing to do is call your dog to you and head somewhere else.

 3. Supervise Your Pup